kris-dey/the_social_network/README.md

 sudo apt install python3-pip
 ```

-Then cd into the directory on your terminal.
+Then, cd into the directory on your terminal.

 Before running the app, you need to install the dependences.
 Run the following command:
 ```sh
 pip3 install -r requirements.txt
 ```
-Now you can run the app locally through this command:
+Now you can run the app locally with this command:
 ```sh
 python3 manage.py runserver
 ```